jessewaites/piratebroadcast.github.io/_posts/2016-12-20-image-blur-with-javascipt.md

 <body>
   <p>Move the range sliders around to update our CSS variables with <span class='hl'>Javascript</span>
-  and reveal my hiking picture taken in the Swiss Alps, in Gimmelwald, Switzerland.</p>
+  and reveal my hiking picture taken in the Swiss Alps, in Gimmelwald, Switzerland.
+Though it is possible to make this work on mobile, it works best in a full browser, in Chrome.
+(The range slider controls are a pain to trigger in iOS Safari.)</p>

   <div class="controls">
     <label for="spacing">Frame Size:</label>